buschidos/generator-noname/generators/app/templates/README.md

 `clean`            | remove `./dist` folder `index-page`       | create index file with links to all project pages

-_This is a full list of tasks, that we may use in other our projects, but not all of them may be available in current project.
+_This is a full list of tasks, that we may use in other our projects, but not all of them should be available in current project.
 For example, from [`jade`, `nunjucks`, `swig`] we usually use only one template language.
 Or if project use `webpack`, then `browserify` is not needed at all, and conversely.
 All available tasks are placed in a folder `./gulp/tasks` as separate *.js files.
 Usually, file name = task name._

 ## Flags